Haypark Business Centre, Marchmont Avenue, Polmont, Falkirk FK2 0NZ

 Seborrhoeic keratoses

-If your GP has referred you to this clinic, it is very likely the treatment is appropriate for your lesion.
+If your GP has referred you to this clinic, it is likely the treatment is appropriate for your lesion.

 Your consultation fee includes treatment of up to two lesions.

-What we will NOT treat
+What we DO NOT treat

 If the doctor is concerned the lesion is more serious, cryotherapy would not be appropriate and you will be asked to see your GP.